Scarlet Rebels

-Scarlet Rebels are a five-piece Welsh melodic rock band residing in Llanelli, South Wales.
-On February 4, 2022, they achieved their first Official UK Top 40 Album with their album See Through Blue, released on Earache Records, debuting at #7.
+Scarlet Rebels are a four-piece Welsh melodic rock band residing in Llanelli, South Wales.
+On 4 February 2022, they achieved their first Official UK Top 40 Album with their album See Through Blue, released on Earache Records, debuting at No. 7.
 This made them the first band from Llanelli to ever achieve a UK Top 40 Album.
+Scarlet Rebels followed this up with 'Where The Colours Meet' in 2024 which debuted at No. 15 in the Official UK Top 40 Album chart and also landed the band their first No. 1 Rock and Metal Chart entry.

 Scarlet Rebels are also known for their efforts to raise money and collect donations for local food banks and charities such as The Trussell Trust in response to the key social and political issues of the time.